chotxxx/Extract-Prompt-To-Emotion/README.md

 ## 📄 License

 This project is open source.
-Feel free to use and modify.
+Feel free to use.

 ## 🙏 Acknowledgments